-Risk Controls - Holiday Parks Risk Control to Mitigate Risk Residual Risk There is a risk that capital projects will be delayed due to weather or unplanned variations in the project scope.
-Capital projects are now identified by the Holiday Parks Section Manager in liaison with the Parks Management Team with scope and site delivery by the project managers.
-Medium There is a risk that project costs will exceed budget estimates.
-During Project Execution stage costs are monitored and reported to senior management monthly.
-Low
+Risk Controls - Holiday Parks Risk Control to Mitigate Risk Residual Risk There is a risk that Capital projects are now identified by the Medium capital projects will be Holiday Parks Section Manager in liaison delayed due to weather with the Parks Management Team with or unplanned variations scope and site delivery by the project in the project scope. managers.
+There is a risk that During Project Execution stage costs are Low project costs will exceed monitored and reported to senior budget estimates. management monthly.